buckelij/probot-labelboard/README.md

 ## Running as an Action

-Create your `.github/probot-labelboard.yml` and then create `.github/workflows/probot-labelboard.yml` (set the "uses" SHA to the current master SHA):
+Create your `.github/probot-labelboard.yml` and then create `.github/workflows/probot-labelboard.yml` (set the "uses" SHA to the current base SHA):

 ```
 name: probot-labelboard